mciocchi/atomic_d6/README.md

 Feat Die
 ----------

-A "Feat" is anything a player attempts to do that is difficult enough that there is a significant chance of failure.

-Characters roll a number of Feat Die equal to their [Concept Bonus](#Concept Bonus) when attempting a Feat that directly benefits from one of their Aspects.
+Characters roll a number of Feat Die equal to their Concept Bonus when attempting a Feat that directly benefits from one of their Aspects.

-For example: “Swordsman” allows a Character to apply their [Concept Bonus](#Concept Bonus) to all combat Feats with a Sword.
+For example: “Swordsman” allows a Character to apply their Concept Bonus to all combat Feats with a Sword.

 At the highest levels of Atomic D6, characters may receive Bonuses of +10 or higher.
 It is not recommended for players to roll more than 10 Feat Die at a time.
 In these situations, characters should convert die to a flat modifier.